-It is proposed that \$179K be allocated from contingency reserve for local capital to support the custodial and maintenance equipment replacement program and the vehicle replacement program in 2021/22.
-It is further proposed that capital asset purchased, supplies and utilities budgets allocated to facilities be reduced by \$263K on a one-time basis and \$98K on an ongoing basis.
+It is approved that \$0.17 million be allocated from contingency reserve for local capital to support the custodial and maintenance equipment replacement program and the vehicle replacement program in 2021/22.
+It is further approved that capital asset purchased, supplies and utilities budgets allocated to facilities be reduced by \$263K on a one-time basis and \$98K on an ongoing basis.